jasonpraful/hono-workflows-do/README.md

 Cloudflare docs on workflows are bad, and there are no examples on how to trigger a workflow locally from another worker.
 The docs around services don't work for workflows, while it does for Durable Objects.
 The instructions around how to use `script_name` is very vague.

 Secondly, Wrangler docs do not mention how to implement "Cross Script Calls" properly, there are no examples on how to do this.
 When you run both instances - workflow, and the service (hono), the service fails to bind to the workflow.
-The only way would be to run workflow with both the service and the workflow config (ref: functions/core/package.json#scripts.dev-binding).
+The only way would be to run wrangler with both the service and the workflow config (ref: functions/core/package.json#scripts.dev-binding).

 Ref: